Sabu (wrestler): World Wrestling Federation (1993)

-Sabu made three appearances for the World Wrestling Federation.
-He defeated Scott Taylor in a dark match before Monday Night Raw on October 18, 1993.
-He lost to Owen Hart the next night for a dark match at a Wrestling Challenge taping and on the October 20 defeated Scott Taylor again in a dark match at a WWF Superstars of Wrestling taping.
+Sabu made three appearances for the World Wrestling Federation (WWF) in 1993.
+He defeated Scott Taylor in a dark match before Monday Night Raw on October 18, lost to Owen Hart the next night for a dark match at a Wrestling Challenge taping, and defeated Taylor again in a dark match at a WWF Superstars of Wrestling taping on October 20.

 Frontier Martial–Arts Wrestling (1991–1994)

 In 1991, Sabu made his first tour of Japan with Frontier Martial–Arts Wrestling (FMW).
 While wrestling for FMW, Sabu received many of the scars on his arms and torso for which he became famous.
-Brunk cleared rumors that the scars were self-induced in a shoot interview with RF Video, confirming that they were a result of numerous hardcore matches he was involved in, including participating in over two dozen no-rope barbed wire death matches.
-In May 1992, Sabu teamed with his uncle, the Sheik, in a "Ring of Fire Deathmatch" against Atsushi Onita and Tarzan Goto.
-The match was set in a ring where the ropes were replaced with barbed wire with sheets soaked in gas wrapped around it.
-As the match started, the ring crew lit the sheets on fire using torches.
-They were in the ring for about a minute before all men got out of the ring due to the intense heat.
-The match ended with no winner.
-Sabu said in an interview that the ring burned for 19 hours.
+On May 6, 1992, Sabu teamed with his uncle, the Sheik, in a Fire Death Match against Atsushi Onita and Tarzan Goto, where the ring ropes were replaced with flaming barbed wire and covered in towels soaked in kerosene.
+They were in the ring for about a minute before evacuating due to the intense heat.
+His final match in FMW was a loss to the debuting Hayabusa at Summer Spectacular on August 28, 1994.

-Sabu often competed in Japanese hardcore matches, where he teamed with The Sheik, Tiger Jeet Singh and Horace Boulder.
-Sabu feuded with the likes of Tarzan Goto and Atsushi Onita in FMW.
-His final match in FMW was a loss to the debuting Hayabusa at the 1994 Summer Spectacular.